-The course will be held from 8 AM - 5 PM June 8-12 and June 15 and 16, 2020.
-The Foundations in Clinical Medicine (FICM) elective course is a seven day immersive experience designed to prepare second year students for the transition into the third year.
+The Foundations in Clinical Medicine (FICM) elective course is a five day immersive experience designed to prepare second year students for the transition into the third year.
 The course uses lecture, case discussion, and problem-based learning discussion to expose students to common pathology and various specialty topics in preparation for the clerkship experience.

 This course is packed with content and is intended to prepare students for a typical clinical day.
-Students are expected to arrive on time for each session and to remain in class throughout the day.
+Students are expected to arrive on time for each session and to remain in class throughout the day (or afternoon.)
 Other than an hour for lunch, there are no scheduled breaks.
 Students should expect periodic homework assignments.

 The FICM course has six components: